dcoates83/Azure-Sky-Ragdolls/pages/about.md

             <img src="assets/buckwheat.jpeg" alt="buckwheat cat" class="history-img">
           </div>
           <p>
-            Anne also was extremely capitalistic.
+            Anne was extremely capitalistic.
 She tried to patent her Ragdoll breed, enacting a fee from anyone else breeding them.
-While we appreciate Anne for bringing about the Ragdoll breed, we are thankful other breeders took over establishing Ragdolls.
-They understandingly divorced themselves from Anne and worked to establish the Ragdoll as a new breed, eligible for registration with the cat registries.
+While we appreciate Anne for bringing about the Ragdoll breed, we are thankful other breeders took over establishing Ragdolls as a new breed.
+Breeders decided seperated themselves from Anne and worked to establish the Ragdoll as a new breed; eligible for registration with the cat registries.
           </p>
           <h4 class="header">Grumpy Cat</h4>
           <div class="ragdoll-history-img">